 Razer’s line of gaming headsets enjoys great success, and for a good reason.
-Across their models, they retain recognizable design features and tend to tick a good number of boxes when it comes to key gaming headset features.
+Across their models, they maintain recognizable design features and tend to tick a good number of boxes when it comes to key gaming headset features.

 The Razer Kraken Pro v2 (now referred to more simply as the Razer Kraken) is Razer’s answer to gamers who want a straightforward stereo headset with a simple but stylish design.
 It’s not going to break the bank, available for around $80, with a quality look in line with the Razer brand.

 Helped in part by Youtuber PewdiePie’s continued endorsement, a lot of people will inevitably gravitate towards the Kraken Pro v2.
-But celebrity endorsements aside, how well does the Pro v2 stand out from the (pretty big) crowd of affordable, mid-range headsets?
+But celebrity endorsements aside, how well does the Pro v2 stand out from the – pretty big – crowd of affordable, mid-range headsets?
 Let’s find out.

 Table of ContentsShow

 10 x 9.8 x 5.4 inches

 Let’s talk about first impressions.
-Cast your eyes over the Razer Kraken Pro v2 and the first thing you’ll probably notice is the width – if you like the chunky look, you’ll love the Pro v2.
+Cast your eyes over the Razer Kraken Pro v2, and the first thing you’ll probably notice is the width – if you like the chunky look, you’ll love the Pro v2.

 The chunky look of the Pro v2 is due in part to the super thick cushioning on the earpads, and these pillowy depths make for a very comfortable experience for your ears.

-Matte black for players wanting an understated look (or go for the same option but with navy accents), baby or “Quartz” pink for pastel fans, “Mercury” white for those who want a silvery, ethereal look or the iconic bright Razer Green if you’re looking for an intense pop of color.
+Matte black for players wanting a minimalistic look – or go for the same option but with navy accents; baby or “Quartz” pink for pastel fans; “Mercury” white for those who want a silvery, ethereal look; or the iconic bright Razer Green if you’re looking for a bright pop of color.

 But the choice doesn’t stop there – fans of customization will be pleased to know the Pro v2 is compatible with the over-priced, slightly gimmicky but oh-so-cute Razer Kitty Ears.

 Despite the relatively simple design of the headset itself, you will find a few little accents on the Kraken Pro v2 in the form of the recognizable Razer logo printed each ear cup, and large Razer lettering across the top of the headband.

 The headband is flexible thanks to an aluminum interior, with a small amount of Airtex-like padding on the underside.
-There is no suspension band, but this is not an issue with the Pro v2 as it is so lightweight that you don’t really need any more support here.
+There is no suspension band, but this is not an issue with the Pro v2 as it is so lightweight that you don’t need any more support here.

 Features and Performance

-You’ll just find a cable with 3.5mm audio splitter, and that’s basically it.
-The cable is nice and long, but with a connector a third of the way down so it can be made much shorter if you don’t need that excess length.
+You’ll just find a cable with 3.5mm audio splitter, and that’s it.
+The cable is nice and long but comes with a connector a third of the way down so it can be made much shorter if you don’t need that excess length.

-The controller is basic, but functional and is very streamlined and lightweight so it doesn’t drag down on the cable.
-The cable is also very pliable and covered in braided fabric, giving it a quality feel.
+The controller is basic but functional and is very streamlined and lightweight, so it doesn’t drag down on the cable.
+The cable is also very flexible and covered in braided fabric, giving it a quality feel.

-The functional but quality feel of this headset comes through here too, with little numbers stamped into the metal sides, so you can slide it to be exactly the same length on each side (or different for those with uneven ears!)
+The functional but quality feel of this headset comes through here too, with little numbers stamped into the metal sides, so you can slide it to be the same length on each side – or different for those with uneven ears.

 Having worn the Pro v2 for a good 8-hour gaming session, the grip on your head feels comfortable – just enough to know the headset is secure, but without an uncomfortable squeeze.

 Now let’s get on to the real teller of a good gaming headset: the sound quality.
 First things first: if you came looking for 7.1 surround sound, you came to the wrong place.

-In true Razer style, it’s all about the bass when it comes to soundstage.
-Players who enjoy a heady, powerful bass will not be disappointed by this headset.
-It really is impressive and helps plunge you straight into the action when gaming, especially with FPS games.
+In true Razer style, it’s all about the bass when it comes to the soundstage.
+Players who enjoy a strong, powerful bass will not be disappointed by this headset.
+It is impressive and helps plunge you straight into the action when gaming, especially with FPS games.

-The Pro v2 also functions beyond gaming, working well enough for normal music listening, especially as it lacks the flashy lights and brash bells and whistles of your stereotypical gaming headset.
+The Pro v2 also functions beyond gaming, working well enough for music listening, especially as it lacks the flashy lights and brash bells and whistles of your stereotypical gaming headset.

 Because of the bass, we would advise serious audiophiles to steer clear of the Kraken Pro v2.
 The punchy bass comes at a cost and can overwhelm the trebles and mids a little.

 If you want a gaming headset for under $100, you could do much worse than the Kraken Pro v2.
-It looks good, feels good and sounds good.
+It looks good, feels good, and sounds good.